 Parameter Selection/settings Description Date format DDMMYYYY Example: 31.12.2010 MMDDYYYY Example: 12-31-2010 YYYYMMDD Example: 2010-12-31 Separating point (time) Use the default character or enter another character.
 Example of separating point ":" (colon): 23:59:59 Separating point (date) Use the default character or enter another character.
 Example of separating character "/" (slash): 31/12/2010 Decimal point Use the default character or enter another character.
-Example of decimal point "." (point): 100.5 Character input (standard key- Keyboard layout of virtual keyboard on the device (letters, digits, and non-standard characters) board layout), Non-standard character 1 to Non-standard character 5 an be assigned up to 10 characters.
-In the aracter 1 to 5), only one character per key Left click the virtual key in the keyboard field.
+Example of decimal point "." (point): 100.5 Character input (standard key- Keyboard layout of virtual keyboard on the device (letters, digits, and non-standard characters) board layout), Non-standard character 1 to Non-standard character 5 In the default keyboard layout each key can be assigned up to 10 characters.
+In the other keyboard layouts (Non-standard character 1 to 5), only one character per key is possible.
+Left click the virtual key in the keyboard field.
 If needed, change the key assignments in the text field (below the keyboard box).
 The appropriate key is selected and the characters that are assigned to the key appear in the text field.
 The first character from the left corresponds to the character on the key.